 What support do you offer?

-Nebula and our Swift object storage service Singularity are both self-service and unmanaged.
+Nebula and our Swift object storage service Singularity are both self-service and features only basic management.
 We support the service APIs and the physical cluster networking (not a project’s virtual networking, but the bare metal infrastructure behind it).
 If you run into errors using the API or dashboard, please let us know.
 Otherwise, you will be responsible for the contents of your project.
 At this time, we offer no official support for how to use OpenStack nor do we offer assistance with instances or any other project resource.
 We have written resource articles to help you get started, but your best bet is to simply read the official OpenStack documentation.

 Why can’t I access my instance?